LemonAppDev/konsist/lib/src/konsistArchitectureApiTest/kotlin/com/lemonappdev/konsist/architecture4/README.md

 # Architecture 4

-Here we're testing situation where Presentation depends on Application, Application depends on Domain and Infrastructure, Domain depends on Infrastructure.
+Test scenario where Presentation depends on Application, Application depends on Domain and Infrastructure, Domain depends on Infrastructure:
-See below diagram:

 ```mermaid
 %%{init: {'theme': 'forest'}}%%